meawoppl/meawoppl.github.io/_portfolio/table.md

 ---

 In early 2018, [my partner](https://twitter.com/TweetAnnaMarie) and I pickled up a lovely slab of wood from an Arcata lumber yard.
-We split it into two peices, then applied quite a bit of human labor to bring them into shape.
+We split it into two pieces, then applied quite a bit of human labor to bring them into shape.

 <iframe width="400" height="300" src="https://www.youtube.com/embed/acMHE1NqxXo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>